 I believe that death, like birth, is a sacred transition—one that deserves care, presence, and deep respect.
-My role is to hold space for the dying and their loved ones, offering guidance and support.
+My role is to hold space for the end-of-life journey, offering guidance and support.
 I honor each person’s unique journey, ensuring they are seen, heard, and cared for in a way that aligns with their values and wishes.
-Death can be a profound moment of reflection, legacy, and love, and I am here to help navigate it with grace and dignity.
+Death can be a profound moment of reflection, legacy, and love, and I am here to help you and your loved ones navigate it with grace and dignity.

-I earned my bachelor's degree at Dartmouth, and eventually built my career as a project manager in tech.
-But no matter where life has taken me, I’ve always known that my true calling is to be of service.
-As a young adult I worked closely with children, adults with intellectual and developmental disabilities, and the elderly.
-Now, I volunteer in hospice and serve as a death doula with the goal of bridging structure and heart, helping to create space for both the practical and the deeply human sides of this journey.
+I earned my bachelor's degree at Dartmouth, and eventually built my career as a project manager in tech, but from a young age, I felt a deep calling to support vulnerable communities.
+In my free time over the years, I've worked closely with young adults with intellectual and developmental disabilities, children of all ages, and the elderly.
+I now serve as a hospice volunteer and end-of-life doula in Austin, Texas.
+In these roles, I strive to blend guidance with compassion, creating space for both practical needs and the deeply human aspects of the end-of-life journey.

 Bachelor of Arts